szymooneq/Tastebite-Recipes-App/README.md

 - saving data in local storage using custom hook
 - routing with React Router
 - forms created with the Formik
-- form validation and sanitization (yup)
+- form validation and sanitization (zod)
 - layout and styling with Tailwind CSS and Flowbite
 - responsive website design
 - light/dark mode prefer system color scheme